-At Cedars-Sinai Marina del Rey Hospital you can find the best team of orthopedic specialists ready to help you regain your freedom of movement.
+At Cedars-Sinai Marina del Rey Hospital you can find the best team of orthopaedic specialists ready to help you regain your freedom of movement.

 - The knee is one of the largest joints in the body, and one of the most easily injured